10thdegree/rethink-scala/functional_specs.md

 ## Generates Invoices

-X day of the N month generates invoice for N+1 month, if N+1 moth has approved budget.
+X day of the N month generates invoice for N+1 month, if N+1 month has approved budget.
 Monitors new approved budgets till end of month generating invoices.

 ## Refund Balance